 The laws underpinning trail easements are well established.
 Numerous charitable organizations and governments have successfully used trail easements to provide trail experiences to the public.

-The Pennsylvania Land Trust Association has created model documents for securing land for public trails.
-The three models are described and compared and contrasted below.
-(The models are used for examples throughout the text, but the guide covers issues common to all trail easements, whether or not they utilize one of the models.)
+The models are used for examples throughout the text, but the guide covers issues common to all trail easements, whether or not they utilize one of the models.

-The Model Trail Easement Agreement (the “Model”), now in its 3rd edition, has seen adoption by organizations in and outside of Pennsylvania since the Model’s debut in 2007.
+The Model Trail Easement Agreement (the “Model”), most recently updated in 2022, has seen adoption by organizations in and outside of Pennsylvania since the Model’s debut in 2007.
 It is the generally preferred model because it resolves, in the easement document, many of the questions that can arise over time when owners and holder have interests in the same land.
 The model is designed to minimize potential future conflict by addressing head on those areas where misunderstandings and disagreements are most likely to occur over the years, absent direction from the document.

-The Model is widely used by those seeking to establish and maintain public trails.
-Users outside of Pennsylvania customize the model to account for differences in state laws.
+The Model is widely used by those securing access to land for public trails.
+Users outside of Pennsylvania must customize the Model to account for differences in state laws.

-The Model Grant of Trail Easement (the “Short Form”) is pages shorter than the Model Trail Easement Agreement.
-This brevity is the principal advantage of the Short Form—useful for when trail organizations encounter owners whose paramount concerns are the length and complexity of the easement document.
+The Model Grant of Trail Easement is pages shorter than the Model Trail Easement Agreement.
+This brevity is the principal advantage of the former document—useful for when trail organizations encounter owners whose paramount concerns are the length and complexity of the easement document.
 However, before deciding to use it, owners and holder should understand the issues that are not addressed in it—issues that may arise when two entities hold concurrent interests in the same real estate–and the potential consequences of omitting that material.

-If owners or holder decide that the Model Grant of Trail Easement does not address all of the issues that they want to address but brevity remains a paramount consideration, then they generally will be better served by selectively deleting material from the Model Trail Easement Agreement rather than trying to tack on provisions to the Short Form.
+If owners or holder decide that the Model Grant of Trail Easement does not address all of the issues that they want to address but brevity remains a paramount consideration, then they generally will be better served by selectively deleting material from the Model Trail Easement Agreement rather than trying to tack on provisions to the shorter Model Grant of Trail Easement.

 The easement and the covenants run with the land.
 They don’t end with a change in land ownership.
 Both the owners that grant the easement and all future owners of the easement area are bound to observe the holder’s rights under the easement document.
 When the owners sign the easement document and file it in the public records, the holder has the right (whether the current owners like it or not) to enter or (if allowed in the easement document), permit others to enter the easement area but nowhere else and only for proper easement purposes but no other purposes.
 Purpose and location are the key components of any easement.
 Another hallmark of an easement (unlike a lease) is that the holder has no rights to possess or occupy the property—only the right to use it for the purposes and in the location set forth in the document creating the easement.